climboid/d3MapMaker/README.md

 d3MapMaker
 ==========

-an automated d3 map maker.
-Input what country you want and it will create it in d3 with all needed dependencies
+An automated d3 map maker.
+Input the 3 character country code if the country you want.
+Example: AFG for Afghanistan, (this will improve in next updates) and you will get an index.html file with your map in SVG using D3 and scaled to 900.

 # Instructions
 You need to install  the <a href="http://www.gdal.org/" target="_blank">(GDLA) Geo spatial Data Abstraction Library</a>.
 Mac users download from <a href="http://www.kyngchaos.com/software/frameworks" target="_blank">this link</a>